Rebates & Tax Incentives

 Xcel Energy Insulation Rebates Denver Golden CO

 How likely is it that we can reduce the air leakage by 20% by sealing my attic?
 It’s not possible to estimate the amount of improvement, because there is no way to know how much leakage is coming from the attic vs other areas of the house.
 If 20%+ is currently coming from the attic and other areas that we seal, then we can achieve that level of air leakage reduction.
 If only 15% of the home’s air leakage is currently coming from those areas, then we can only achieve a 15% improvement.
-We do know that in a home with a vented crawl space or other large air leaks, if we seal the whole attic and other significant air leaks are not sealed, any contractor will have a lot more difficulty achieving a 20% improvement.
+We do know that in a home with a vented crawl space or other large air leaks, if we seal the whole attic and other significant air leaks are not sealed, any contractor will have more difficulty achieving a 20% improvement.
 For the same reason, if your home has significant areas of ceilings which can’t be accessed from above, it’s less likely that a 20% improvement can be achieved.
-Below is an excerpt straight from Xcel’s own rebate application form for more detail.

-How does filing the rebate application work?
+If you qualify, we file for the rebate on your behalf.
 We do an air leakage test on the house at the beginning and end of the project.
 We don’t do the test at the end if you don’t qualify for the air sealing rebate.
-We usually do the tests while we’re there doing the improvement work.
-If you qualify, we file for the rebate on your behalf.
-You get to choose if the rebate comes in the form of a check or Xcel Energy bill credit, or if you are on automatic bill pay, it can be an automatic deposit.
+We usually do the tests on the same days as the improvement work.
+You can choose if the rebate comes in the form of a check or Xcel Energy bill credit, or if you are on automatic bill pay, it can be an automatic deposit.
 Xcel Energy rebates are issued within 6-8 weeks of submittal.
 The rebate comes in the form of a check or bill credit, or if you are on auto bill pay, it can be an automatic deposit.
 Let us know your preference.

 Xcel Energy’s rebates only qualify for single family homes or multifamily units with up to four units per building. **Rebates are not available for multi-family buildings with more than four units.
 For example, a townhome or apartment building with 5 units or more in the building does not qualify for rebates.